-- (1) Single-family residential projects are exempt. - (2) Exclusively residential projects of nine or fewer units are exempt.

-(3) Projects consisting exclusively of residential units affordable to Low Income, Very Low Income, or Extremely Low-Income households are exempt.

-(4) Projects consisting solely of the development of a public or private K-12 school, hospital, museum, or house of worship are exempt.

-(5) The repair or replacement of an existing building that has been damaged by fire, flood, wind, earthquake, or other disasters, up to the original size, placement, and density is exempt.
+- (1) Single-family residential projects are exempt. - (2) Exclusively residential projects of nine or fewer units are exempt. - (3) Projects consisting exclusively of residential units affordable to Low Income, Very Low Income, or Extremely Low-Income households are exempt. - (4) Projects consisting solely of the development of a public or private K-12 school, hospital, museum, or house of worship are exempt. - (5) The repair or replacement of an existing building that has been damaged by fire, flood, wind, earthquake, or other disasters, up to the original size, placement, and density is exempt. - (6) All projects are completely exempt as long as they do not change height, size, or type of use.

-(6) Minor modifications to existing buildings are exempt.

-Process: Building new, large developments in town is of interest to the residents who will be living with it.
-The process is as simple as possible, given that voter input is necessary:

-- (1) The developer follows the same process that they do now.
-They develop detailed plans and submit them to the city for approval. - (2) If approved, then before a building permit is issued for a large development project, the plans can be reviewed and commented on by the public. - (3) The developer makes a public case for the project and puts it on the next general election ballot.
-It is decided by a simple yes-no vote.
-The voters have the opportunity to welcome really worthwhile projects and reject those that are not in alignment with their overall view on the city's direction for the future.

-This is the same process that some of the most sought-after places in California have adopted.
-Why not add that same check-and-balance to Laguna Beach?
+These checks and balances are in place in some of the most sought-after places in California.
+Why not add those same checks-and-balance to Laguna Beach?
 This is a unique town in a unique location.
 As Laguna evolves we all need to ensure that it will do so in a way that preserves its unique distinction and value.

-Full terms, definitions, criteria, processes, and exemptions are explained definitively in the actual Ballot Initiative document at lagunaresidentsfirst.org
+Full terms, definitions, criteria, processes, and exemptions are explained definitively in the actual Ballot Initiative document at laqunaresidentsfirst.org